-In particular, I was most interested in the range of opinions, reasons and practicalities noted by readers in my original blog post and then reading the comments from the feed I have on Goodreads.
-Seemingly a different demographic on each site that gives a terrific insight into the sudden upsurge in ebook use.
+In particular, I was most interested in the range of opinions, reasons, and practicalities noted by readers in my original blog post and then reading the comments from the feed I have on Goodreads.
+There seems to be a different demographic on each site, which gives a terrific insight into the sudden upsurge in ebook use.

 One comment from Elizabeth really caught my attention.
 She said: